 No significant and material orders have been passed by the Regulators Courts orTribunals impacting the going concern status of the Company and its operation in thefuture.

-8. ALTERATION OF MEMORANDUM AND ARTICLES OF ASSOCITION
+8. ALTERATION OF MEMORANDUM AND ARTICLES OF ASSOCIATION

-Your Company has no holding subsidiary or associates company as on 31 March 2019.
+Your Company has no holding subsidiary or associates' company as on 31st March 2022.

 Pursuant to the Companies (Indian Accounting Standard) Rules 2015 the Company hasadopted INDAS from April 12017.
-The Company's Audited Financial Statements for FY2019are Indian Accounting Standard (INDAS) complied.
+The Company's Audited Financial Statements for FY2021-22are Indian Accounting Standard (INDAS) complied.

 The Company has an adequate Internal Control System commensurate with the size scaleand complexity of its operations.
 To maintain its objectivity and independence theInternal Auditor reports to the Chairman of the Audit Committee of the Board.

 Internal Audit is conducted by an Independent Professional Firm of CharteredAccountants.
 The Internal Audit Reports are reviewed and discussed with the seniormanagement team.
 The representative of Statutory Auditors and the Internal Auditors arepermanent invitees to the Audit Committee meetings.
 The measures as suggested by the AuditCommittee are implemented as per the direction of the Audit Committee.